yarsawyer/tidecoin/ai-docs/pqhd.md

 - This stream is **internal PQHD v1 key material**.
 It is *not* a contract that “PQClean will call `randombytes()` the same way forever”.
 The determinism contract is defined in §7.5.
+- All path elements MUST be hardened.
+Any non-hardened element is an error and derivation must fail explicitly (no “all-zero node” fallback).

 ### 7.5 KeyGenFromSeed (per-scheme, versioned) — determinism contract
 Decision: **Option B** (selected).